-We explain the school rules in the school prospectus, 'What to expect in September' guidelines and we expect parents to read them and support them.
+We explain the school rules in the school prospectus and at the 'Meet the Teacher' evening.
+We expect parents to read them and support them.

 We expect parents to support their child's learning, and to cooperate with the school, as set out in the home-school agreement.
 We try to build a supportive dialogue between the home and the school, and we inform parents immediately if we have concerns about their child's welfare or behaviour.